SYNYC/5_Project_Tweets_about_Tesla_Stock/writeup.md

 ### 4. Kmeans Clustering & plot by using TSNE

-k = 8 so here shows 8 different clusters by colors by 2 dimensions TSNE
+k = 8 so here shows 8 different clusters by colors as plotting by this dimensionality reduction method called TSNE on 2 dimensions.
 <img src="https://github.com/SYNYC/5_Project_Tweets_about_Tesla_Stock/blob/main/charts/Kmeans_cluster_TSNE_plot.png">